Freedom Homeschooling

 Conjuguemos teaches Spanish, French, German, Italian, Portuguese, Korean, and Latin using online practice activities, flashcards, and games.

-Duolingo offers interactive translation-based instruction in over 25 foreign languages.
+Duolingo offers interactive translation-based instruction in over 45 foreign languages.
 The website tracks progress as students learn at their own pace.
-There is also a community aspect, allowing the student to get help from other users.
+There is also a community aspect, allowing the student to compete with other users.

 Easy Peasy All-in-One Homeschool (6th & 7th) C

-6th Level Spanish is an introduction to Spanish learning and begins with building a foundation in Latin.
-7th Level Spanish is a continuation of the introductory level.
-Both levels consist of 180 daily lessons that use videos, interactive lessons, online quizzes, and other resources to teach the material.
+6th Level Spanish is an introduction to Spanish and begins with building a foundation in Latin.
+7th Level Spanish is a continuation of the introductory level of Spanish.
+Both levels consist of 180 daily lessons that utilize videos, interactive lessons, online quizzes, and other resources to teach the material.

-Courses in Spanish 1, 2, and 3 are offered.
-Each course has 180 daily lessons and is made up of online text, videos, quizzes, and other materials.
+This website offers courses in Spanish 1 through 4.
+Each level has 180 daily lessons consisting of online text, videos, quizzes, and other learning materials.
 These courses were prepared using Georgia Virtual Learning’s Spanish courses as a guide.

 EdX, a nonprofit created by Harvard and MIT, offers numerous courses covering world languages and cultures.
 The length and format vary from course to course, and availability changes periodically.
 The courses are free to audit, or certificates of completion are also available for a fee.